Nishimachi International School: History

-Nishimachi International School was founded by Tané Matsukata, granddaughter of former Prime Minister of Japan Matsukata Masayoshi, and sister of Haru M. Reischauer, wife of former United States Ambassador to Japan Edwin O. Reischauer.
+Nishimachi International School was founded by Tané Matsukata, granddaughter of former prime minister of Japan Matsukata Masayoshi, and sister of Haru M. Reischauer, wife of former United States ambassador to Japan Edwin O. Reischauer.

 Tané Matsukata returned to Japan after seventeen years in the U.S., where she received her education and spent the war years.
 She found Tokyo still badly scarred from the war although the slow process of rebuilding had begun.
 In discussion with friends, she began to realize the important role that education would play in the reconstruction process.
 Together they explored the alternatives and concluded that a new approach other than traditional education was needed, one that stressed the human side of learning and had peaceful coexistence with others as an objective.
 Learning a second language, in this case English, was step one in the educational process.
 They saw this as fundamental to extending the children's understanding beyond the boundaries of their own culture and into other cultures.
 They hired a teacher for Japanese, and the school that was eventually to become Nishimachi opened its doors to its first four students.
 Matsukata is related by marriage to the late Harvard professor, Edwin O. Reischauer.

 Details

-The Nishimachi school year, for grades 1-9, begins on August 23, and finishes on June 13.
+The Nishimachi school year, for grades 1-9, begins on August 21, and finishes on June 12.
 Middle school students enjoy dances, a week-long ski trip, Kazuno, and many other holidays and traditions.
-Ninth graders participate in a service-learning trip to Cambodia and volunteer at the Kirivorn School, a rural school that Nishimachi students fundraised to build and maintain.
 Nishimachi owns a piece of land in Kazuno, Gunma Prefecture about 3 hours travel away from the city.
 The land belonged to Ryoichiro Arai, Tané Matsukata's maternal grandfather who was a silk producer.
 In 1945, the women and children of the Matsukata family moved to this farmhouse to seek refuge from the US bombings of Tokyo.
 Today, the property has been converted to a camp that includes a main house, a traditional Japanese farmhouse that has been converted for additional sleeping accommodations, and a renovated traditional Japanese storage house (okura)that was used by Ryoichiro Arai.
 The main house has two rooms and bunk beds on the first floor, and a kitchen and dining room on the second floor.
 The farmhouse has four rooms of tatami with wooden screens that can be pulled away to open up the room.